 “The key to making TimeToHire actionable is to break it down into its components, examining those for hints on where to optimize your hiring process for speed.
 Once you’ve broken your process into steps, figure out how many days on average your candidates spend in each phase. . . .
 Once you’ve identified your ‘problem areas,’ you can investigate the source of the slowdown and take focused action to remove blockers.”

 Jeff Moore, head of staffing for Google’s Consumer Hardware business

 Quality of hire

 This metric might be difficult to calculate.
-When the quality of employee’s achievements is measured, there always can be a subjective assessment of a candidate by the company’s staff themselves.
+When the quality of an employee’s achievements is measured, there always can be a subjective assessment of a candidate by the company’s staff themselves.
 But if the company sets the standards of quality the talent acquisition team tracks, it will end up with individual and company-wide quality of hire metrics that also measure the success of the firm’s efforts.

 The most common way to calculate the quality of hire is by calculating several quantifiable recruitment metrics that indicate quality: performance reviews, hiring manager satisfaction, retention measure.